DaneVinson/scarredworld/markdown/chaos-storms.md

 After the passing of a Storm effected lands remain toxic to all organic life for decades.
 Anyone entering Wasteland must make a DC 8 Constitution (poison) save or incur _Wasteland Sickness_.
 Such individuals incur the Poisoned condition and loose one maximum hit point immediately and another each day at dawn until they are cured or their maximum hit points reach 0 (at which point they die).
 Any individual that passes their initial saving throw and remains in Wasteland must save again each day at dawn, dusk, mid-day and midnight.

 _Wasteland Sickness_ can be cured by any means that resolves the Poisoned condition or through ingestion of a [Potion of Antidote to Wasteland Sickness](./prices.md).
-Upon being cured an individual immediately regains all lost temporary hit points.
+Upon being cured an individual immediately regains all lost maximum hit points.